ProGamerGov/ComfyUI_pytorch360convert/ReadMe.md

 ### Apply Circular Padding VAE

 This node allows you to apply circular padding to the x-axis of all the Conv2d layers in a VAE.
 This can help with reducing the seam where the left and right sides of the image connect.

+### Equirectangular to Face (E2Face)

+This node allows you to get a single face from an equirectangular image.

+### Face to Equirectangular (Face2E)

+This node allows you to create an equirectangular image from a single face.

+### CreatePoleMask

+This node allows you to create a circle shaped mask in the center of a face tensor if set the 'face' mode.
+If set to equirectangular mode, It creates a circle shaped center mask in the Up face and the Down face, and then builds those faces into an equirectangular output.
+Optional feathering can be be applies at the boundaries between the hard mask and the background.

+### CreateSeamMask

+This node allows you to create a vertical mask in the center of an equirectangular image that extends from top to bottom, and has a user specified width.
+When combined with the 'Roll Image Axes' node and 'roll_x_by_50_percent' set to True, you can move the seam/border of your equirectangular image to the center.
+Then you can use the mask to perform inpainting and masked compositing to erase any visible boundaries.
+Optional feathering can be be applies at the boundaries between the hard mask and the background.

 ### Panorama Viewer